 All Geology majors and minors should have received an invitation to the course.

 Applications are due on Sunday, April 17 at 11:59pm.

 Contact the Geology Office with questions.

 Welcome to the Geology Department scholarships and awards page!

 The Geology Department offers multiple scholarships and research stipends for Geology majors and minors.
 Please click on the name of a scholarship below to check the description, purpose and eligibility requirements.

 Applications are hosted and processed through Canvas.
 Geology students will be invited to the Geology Scholarship Canvas page in Spring quarter, where they may submit their applications.

 Geology students will be notified via the department listserv when they have been invited to the Canvas course.

-Applications typically close in May, and deadlines will be communicated through the department listserv.
+Deadlines will be communicated through the department listserv.

 Please contact the Geology Department if you are a declared Geology student and you have not been invited to the Canvas page.